 Comments should be used to make programs absolutely clear.
 Use them liberally but not so much that the meaning gets submerged.
+Begin a comment with / and end it with /.

 You should comment your code as you write it.
 It is actually much faster than going back later, and comments are very useful when debugging.
 (If what the comment says the code does is different than what it really does, you found a bug.)
 We reserve the right to refuse to look at uncommented programs.